Dataset Dynamics via Gradient Flows in Probability Space: Related Work

 \section{Related Work}

-\paragraph{Task dynamics.} \citet{achille2018dynamics} propose a dynamic notion of distance between tasks based on Kolmogorov complexity, and explore its interpretation as a stochastic differential equation.
-Their notion is defined on \textit{parameter} space, and is driven by a model-dependent ERM loss.
+\paragraph{Task dynamics.} \citet{achille2018dynamics} propose a dynamic notion of distance between tasks based on Kolmogorov complexity, and interpret it as a stochastic differential equation.
+Their notion is defined on parameter space, and is driven by a model-dependent empirical risk minimization loss.
 Similarly, \citet{wu2020phase} study phase transitions of the information bottleneck, but do so on a learnt representation space, and do not consider gradient flows.

-\paragraph{Optimization via Wasserstein distances and flows.} Various recent works leverage gradient flows in Wasserstein space in the context of machine learning \citep{liutkus2019sliced, arbel2019mmd, kolouri2020generalized, chizat2018global, chizat2019sparse}.
-Our approach differs from these in that it operates on spaces of datasets (rather than spaces of parameters).
-Most work that employs OT distances for relating datasets either operates exclusively on features (not labels) \citep{seguy2018large-scale}, or rely on a classification loss for the latter \citep{courty2017joint, damodaran2018deepdjot}, which assumes the two label sets are identical.
+\paragraph{Dataset adaptation with optimal transport.} Most prior work that uses OT distances for comparing datasets operates exclusively on features (not labels) \citep{seguy2018large-scale}, or relies on a classification loss for the latter \citep{courty2017joint, damodaran2018deepdjot}, which assumes the two label sets are identical.
+In contrast, the notion of distance between datasets we use in this work, and therefore the resulting framework, does not.
+Furthermore, these works rely on the static formulation of OT, on a barycentric mapping to transform datasets, and consider only an OT distance as objective.
+Here instead we rely on more general functional objectives, which might contain an OT distance as one of their components, and use an explicit dynamic formulation of OT to transform the datasets.

-\paragraph{Flow-based generative models.} A recent and flourishing literature on generative models revolves around learning a target distribution as a sequence of invertible transformations \citep{dinh2014nice, dinh2017density, kingma2018glow, germain2015made, papamakarios2017masked}.
-Such methods operate on features only, and their goal is to \textit{totally} recover a target distribution.
-The flow is parametric (fully specified by stacked parametrized functions, usually neural networks), as opposed to the non-parametric flow defined implicitly through a measure functional proposed here.
-The driving principle\;---and focus---\;of this literature has been to craft transformations that are easily invertible and whose Jacobian can be computed efficiently via automatic differentiation.
-The properties of these flows and their differential equation interpretation have been much less explored.
+\paragraph{Computational Wasserstein gradient flows.} Recent work leverages gradient flows in Wasserstein space for machine learning \citep{liutkus2019sliced, liu2019understanding, arbel2019mmd, kolouri2019generalized, chizat2018global, chizat2019sparse}.
+Most of these consider flows on model (i.e., parameter) space or feature space, so they are not suitable for handling labeled dataset transformation.